TommyMart/Data_Visualisation_API/readme.md

     - Flask-SQLAlchemy is an extension that simplifies the integration of SQLAlchemy into Flask applications, making database interactions more straightforward.
 * itsdangerous
 * Jinja2
+    - Jinja2 is a fast, extensible templating engine for Python, designed to generate HTML, XML, and other markup formats by combining static templates with dynamic data.
 * MarkupSafe
 * marshmallow-sqlalchemy
     - Marshmallow-SQLAlchemy integrates Marshmallow's serialization and deserialization capabilities with SQLAlchemy, facilitating the conversion of SQLAlchemy models to and from Python datatypes.